korintje/pandoc-doi2cite/README.md

 * @DOI:
 * @doi:

-The first one (@https://doi.org/) may be the most useful because it is the same as the accessible URL.
+The first one (@https://doi.org/) may be the most useful because it is same as the accessible URL.

 # Specify auto-generated bibliography file path
 The path of the auto-generated bibliography file can be designated in the document yaml header.